-5.5.2 PROGRAM TYPE - Composite
+7.6.6.2 PROGRAM TYPE - Composite

 PROGRAM TYPE Composite The following sequence of entries are made on the Touchpad to describe how the Sampler controller is to store the samples it takes, in the hardware specified in its configuration.
 The ACTIVE SETTINGS are not being altered.

-SET 1.
-Press the SET key.
-PROGRAM 6 TYPE 2.
-Press the PROGRAM TYPE key.
+PROGRAM

+6 TYPE

-MANUAL SAMPLE 3.
-Press an ARROW key.
+3. Press an ARROW key.
 Continue until Composite is shown on the display (for storage in single container).

-ENTER 4.
-Press the ENTER key.
-Terminate After 0003000 Samples The display will respond with the message "Terminate After 0000009 Samples".
+Terminate After 0003000 Samples

+The display will respond with the message "Terminate After 0003000 Samples".
 The numerical value will be whatever value was last placed in the controller's memory, usually after previous programming.
-To keep the previous value press ENTER, or, to set a new value, use the ARROW keys to advance the flashing prompt to the desired location and replace the digits under the prompt by using the digits (0-9) on the Touchpad.
+To keep the previous value, press ENTER, or, to set a new value, use the ARROW keys to advance the flashing prompt to the desired location and replace the digits under the prompt by using the digits (0-9) on the Touchpad.
 Each new entry will automatically advance the prompt to the next location.
 In this way, the entire 7 digit number can be changed.
 The ARROW keys can be used to skip already correct digits, in either direction.

-ENTER When the 9 digit number is correctly entered, press ENTER .
-PROGRAM TYPE <entered></entered> The display will echo the last entry with PROGRAM TYPE <entered>.</entered> RESTART The controller has now been given a new value for PROGRAM TYPE .
+When the 9 digit number is correctly entered, press ENTER.

+PROGRAM TYPE <ENTERED> The display will echo the last entry with PROGRAM TYPE <ENTERED>.

+The controller has now been given a new value for PROGRAM TYPE.
 The new value resides in the NEW ENTRIES area of the controller memory.
-To make these changes active, press the RESTART key, then again press it to confirm your choice.
+To make these changes active, press the RESTART key; press it again to confirm your choice.
 The controller will then be set to perform as a Composite Sampler in conjunction with the parameters programmed under the START DELAY and SAMPLE INITIATION variables.

-Summary of Sequence: SET, PROGRAM TYPE, ARE ROW(S), ENTER, #######, ENTER,
+Summary of Sequence: SET, PROGRAM TYPE, ARROW(S), ENTER, ######, ENTER, RESTART, RESTART.

-RESTART, RESTART.

-5.5.3 PROGRAM TYPE - Daily Cycle
+7.6.6.3 PROGRAM TYPE - Daily Cycle

-PROGRAM TYPE Daily Cycle The following sequence of entries are made on the Touchpad to describe how the Sampler controller is to store the samples it takes, in the hardware specified in its configuration.
+PROGRAM TYPE Daily Cycle

+The following sequence of entries are made on the Touchpad to describe how the Sampler controller is to store the samples it takes, in the hardware specified in its configuration.
 The ACTIVE SETTINGS are not being altered.
-SET 1.
-Press the SET key.
-PROGRAM 6 TYPE 2.
-Press the PROGRAM TYPE key.

 3. Press an ARROW key.
-Continue until Daily Cycle is shown on the display (for storage in a single container or a multiple container ENTER 4.
-Press the ENTER key.
-DAILY CYCLE Total Bottles 24 The display will respond with the message "DAILY CYCLE Total Bottles 'nn'".
-The two digits will be flashing as a prompt that they can be changed using the arrow keys.
-ENTER DAILY CYCLE Tue: 0 bottles Press ENTER .
+Continue until Daily Cycle is shown on the display (for storage in a single container or a multiple container).

+The display will respond with the message "DAILY CYCLE Total Bottles 'nn'".
+The two digits will be flashing as a prompt; they can be changed using the arrow keys.

+DAILY CYCLE Tue: 0 bottles Press ENTER.
 The second line of the display will change to show a day of the week.
-The first day that shows will be the day the programming is being done.
+The first day displayed will be the day the programming is being done.
 Following the day of the week will be a flashing digit, which is prompting for a numeric input.
 Using the number keys (0-9) enter the number of bottles to be utilized on the displayed day, to a maximum of 9 or the total number of containers not yet allocated from the array.

-ENTER Press ENTER .
-This will register the value for the displayed day and change that display to show the next day.
+Press ENTER.
+This will register the value for the displayed day and advance the display to the next day.
 Again, enter a number for that particular day, remembering that only containers not previously allocated can be chosen.
 If no change in the displayed